microsoft/datashaper/javascript/react-verbs/docs/react-verbs.api.md

     title?: string;
     value?: any;
 }

+// Warning: (ae-missing-release-tag) "DropdownOptionChangeFunction" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type DropdownOptionChangeFunction = (event: React.FormEvent<HTMLDivElement>, option?: IDropdownOption, index?: number) => void;

 // Warning: (ae-missing-release-tag) "Erase" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //